 When forwarding is enabled, the default behavior is to forward immediately and

-oidentd only forwards requests if no matching static reply can be found.
+case oidentd only forwards requests if no matching static reply was found.

 Forwarding can be enabled on the device performing network address translation